 She has worked with several internationally recognized choreographers such as Dan Wagoner, Gerri Houlihan, Lynda Davis, Alan Danielson, Bruce Wood, Wallie Wolfgruber, and Jawole Willa Jo Zollar.

 Since graduating Amanda has lived in New York, performing work with Dajhia Ingram Dance and Amalgamate Dance Company.
 She has taught in Tennessee at Franklin School of Performing Arts, Harpeth Hall Academy, and Pearre Creek Elementary.
 Amanda is very excited to be back in Tennessee teaching again at FSPA!

-Stefani Paige, Acting
+Stefani Paige, Vocal Performance